teknopaul/binjs/binjs/doc/api/Term.md

 # Term

-Provides access to features of the terminal the script is running in.
+Provides access to features of the terminal the script is running in, such as terminal width, height and cursor position.

+This Object provides access to the terminal via ESC codes wrapped as JavaScript method calls, to make interacting with ther terminal easy.

 ----------------------------

 ## Import